Sunday, 17 September 2017

 Kia ora koutou,

-See you next week!
+See you there!

 Kia ora everyone,